 Experiences of the Communities We Serve

 It is life-changing when a mission experience goes beyond mission.

 It is life-changing when youth are challenged to move beyond feeling warm and fuzzy about helping others and begin to explore how to live their lives changing the systems that perpetuate poverty.

 It is life-changing when youth begin to recognize that racism, sexism, and all the other “isms” are more than attitudes and that those “isms” have provoked real actions which have left many of God’s children marginalized and disadvantaged.

 It is life-changing when youth begin to understand that they have power to make an impact with their votes, through their career choices, and with how they spend their money.

 We will provide a week that goes beyond a week of mission.
 We will equip youth with the biblical, theological, and social tools to make justice a way of life.

-We’ll work in communities with real need.
+We’ll partner with communities with addressing real need.
 We’ll talk to real people who work in social service, public policy, and education.
 And we’ll talk about what it means to be partners in bringing about the realm of God through the teachings of Jesus.

 We’ll talk inclusively.
 We’ll welcome everyone.
 And if the experience is life-changing, our youth will grow into adults who will change lives.